hwanggu-corgi/hwanggu-log/update.md

 3. 자기야, 나 잘 하고 올게♥♥ 사랑해♥♥♥♥

-4. Corgi working on creating Chat application♥♥ #77
+4. Corgi working on creating Chat application♥♥ #78
-    - Corgi working on backend of the chat application♥♥ #43
+    - Corgi working on backend of the chat application♥♥ #44
+        - Corgi adding subscription for adding chatbox♥♥
         - Corgi completed adding server to heroku♥♥
         - Corgi completed fixing chat posts being created without userid♥♥
-    - Corgi working on frontend of the chat application♥♥ #63
+    - Corgi working on frontend of the chat application♥♥ #64
-        - Corgi fixing authentication error♥♥
+        - Corgi completed fixing authentication error♥♥
             - Username abc
             - Password 123
         - Corgi working on refining the view of chat screen♥♥ #16